dwyl/HLS-demo/README.md

-# HTTP Live Streaming (HLS) with Elixir and Livebook
+# HTTP Live Streaming (HLS) with Elixir and Livebook and face recognition

 ## What?